 Westminster’s famous landmarks

 Despite its modest eight or so square miles, this slice of Central London positively packs in the tourist attractions.
-Walking tours run all year round, charting more than one thousand years of history to the delight of millions of visitors.
+Walking tours run all year round, charting thousands of years of history to the delight of millions of visitors.
 Favourite stop-offs include the Churchill War Rooms, Westminster Cathedral and the Florence Nightingale Museum.

 Soho & Covent Garden

 It’s not all grandeur and glamour, though.
 Edgy Soho offers a great mix of laid-back bars, restaurants and live music venues, while Covent Garden is alive with quirky street performers and bohemian market stalls.
 For high street names like Zara and Topshop, there’s no beating Oxford Street.
 As well as this, traditional selections such olde-world shops and pubs are to be found in St James’s.

 Read more about living in Westminster.
 Click on the developments below for reviews from residents li